-If the subscription is a flat rate (e.g. STIB), your employer must reimburse 71.8%, with a ceiling of €34 per month.
+If the subscription is a flat rate (e.g. STIB), your employer must reimburse 71.8%, with a ceiling of \leq 43 per month.
 It is also possible to have reimbursements for combined train-metro-tram-bus transport.

-PRIVATE VEHICLE AND BICYCLE
+PRIVATE VEHICLE

 There is no national provision for commuting by private car or bicycle.
 However, in most joint committees, sectoral collective labour agreements provide for partial reimbursement of these individual transport costs.
+Don't hesitate to consult your company's CNE team or the CNE secretariat in your region to find out what exists in your sector and company.